bearcove/dylo/con/README.md

 }
 ```

-### You cannot have generic methods
+### Function arguments or return types cannot be generic

 Methods in exported traits cannot have generic type parameters.
-Use trait objects or concrete types instead:

 ```rust
 // ❌ This won't work